 Important, value-based conversations can be difficult to generate in groups on open days.
 Interactions are all too fleeting to establish a meaningful relationship, and often it can be uncomfortable to bring up sensitive topics with groups of new people.

 What makes a good student ambassador?
 It’s not a role that requires an enormous time commitment.
-As you’ll see below, the qualities which make a student ambassador successful are simply friendliness, a good knowledge of your institution, and enthusiasm.
-As more of an ambassador’s role moves online, it’s never been easier to connect with prospective students.
+As you’ll see below, the qualities which make a student ambassador successful are simply friendliness, a good knowledge of your institution, able to answer questions and enthusiasm.
+As more of an current student ambassador’s role moves online, it’s never been easier to connect with prospective students.

 What does a student ambassador do?